 Sugarfish is one of the best affordable omakase-style sushi restaurants in Los Angeles, where it doesn’t cost hundreds per person.
-Sugarfish tackles sushi in a different approach where they give you a wider cut of fish over loosely-packed warm rice.
+Sugarfish tackles sushi in a different approach, where they give you a wider cut of fish over loosely-packed warm rice.
 There are different omakase tiers guests can choose from, whether they want something light or the whole shabang.
 Food is about innovation.
 Sometimes, you need to break away from tradition to create a delicious dish.

-I remember my first time stepping to Sugarfish five years ago.
+I remember my first time stepping into Sugarfish five years ago.
 I developed a deep love-hate relationship with this restaurant for the first few years because I thought they used too much ponzu sauce or vinegar in their dishes.
-Sugarfish either toned down the acidic level or my taste buds actually matured.
+Sugarfish either toned down the acidic level, or my taste buds actually matured.
 Maybe I became more prepared for my trips to Sugarfish.
 What I can say is that I took Sugarfish for granted during my meal-expensing days.

 Don’t Think.
 Just Eat.
 Trust Me.

 The “Don’t Think.
 Just Eat.
 Trust Me.” gives you a peek at Sugarfish’s flagship, Nozawa Bar’s main course.
 You pick this option when you feel like you’re a baller.
 I’ve tried different Omakase tiers, and nothing beats this option.
 As much as I wanted to order the lower tier for budgetary reasons, I returned here.
 I’ve dined at many sushi places and found myself preferring Sugarfish.
 Perhaps I appreciate the diverse selection of my meal.